skrattaren/apf.rst/apf.rst

 + [p.
 276] "He wore red: a red suit with red lace, a red cloak, [...]"

   Death dressing up for Salzella makes a nice finishing touch to the whole 'masquerade' theme of the book.
-It resonates with the "`Phantom of the Opera`_" musical where the Phantom gatecrashes a party "dressed all in crimson, with a death's head visible inside the hood of his robe", and both scenes in turn evoke Edgar Allan Poe's "`The Masque of the Red Death`_" (see also the annotation for p.
+It resonates with the **Phantom of the Opera** musical where the Phantom gatecrashes a party "dressed all in crimson, with a death's head visible inside the hood of his robe", and both scenes in turn evoke Edgar Allan Poe's **The Masque of the Red Death** (see also the annotation for p.
 26/26 of "`The Light Fantastic`_").

 Feet of Clay
 ~~~~~~~~~~~~

-+ [title] "`Feet of Clay`_"
++ [title] **Feet of Clay**

-  The original working title for this book was "`Words in the Head`_".
+  The original working title for this book was **Words in the Head**.

   "Feet of Clay" is a biblical reference.
 The Babylonian king
   Nebuchadnezzar had a dream in which he saw a statue whose head was made